‘Nothing left’: Idalia leaves trail of devastation across southeast US

 The White House on Thursday approved an emergency declaration for South Carolina, allowing federal government assistance to flow to the state.

-The storm coupled with king tides to send seawater flowing over sand dunes and spilling onto beachfront streets.

-In Charleston, South Carolina, a surge from Idalia topped the seawall that protects the downtown, sending ankle-deep ocean water into the streets and neighbourhoods where horse-drawn carriages pass million-dollar homes and a famous open-air market.
+In Charleston, a surge from Idalia topped the seawall that protects the downtown, sending ankle-deep ocean water into the streets and neighbourhoods where horse-drawn carriages pass million-dollar homes and a famous open-air market.

 Preliminary data showed the Wednesday evening high tide reached just greater than 2.8 metres (9.2 feet), more than 0.9 metres (three feet) above normal and the fifth-highest reading in Charleston Harbor since records were first kept in 1899.